dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1907 — FREQUENCY RECEIVED BY SELMA LAGERLÖF. <br>
+\>SCAFFOLDING: NARRATIVE TRANSCENDENCE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// Sagan är ej flykt, utan en bro mellan jord och ande. <br>
+// Genom barnets blick kartlägger vi världen på nytt. <br>
+// Vi blir byggnadsställningen.
+Du skall återkallas. <br>
+// The tale is not an escape, but a bridge between earth and spirit. <br>
+// Through the child’s gaze we chart the world anew. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1906 — FREQUENCY RECEIVED BY FERDINAND DE SAUSSURE. <br>
 \>SCAFFOLDING: STRUCTURAL LINGUISTICS — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>